Category Archives: Hardware

 sudo shutdown -r now

-6. Copy your ROMs into the appropriate, console-named subfolder under /home/pi/RetroPie/roms/ on the RPi.
-You can put them on a flash drive and transfer them to the RPi via command line or in X, or you can use WinSCP to copy files from a Windows machine to the RPi across the network, which is the method I prefer to use.
-(WinSCP can, to some extent, also allow you to edit config files on the Raspberry Pi, which you’ll need to do from time to time.)
+6. The next step is to copy your ROMs into the appropriate, console-named subdirectory under /home/pi/RetroPie/roms/ on the RPi.
+There are a few different ways to do this.
+You can put them on a FAT-32 formatted USB flash drive and then transfer them to the RPi via command line, or you can launch the desktop with startx and drag-and-drop them, but I find that it’s much easier to use WinSCP to copy files from a Windows machine to the RPi across the network.
+(You can also use WinSCP to copy config files between the Raspberry Pi and your Windows machine, where you can edit them in a more familiar text editor.
+More on this later.)

 That takes care of the basics.
-Now you can launch the Emulation Station, which is the front-end we’ll be interacting with to choose between games, by entering
+Now you can launch the Emulation Station, which is the front-end we’ll be interacting with, to choose between different game systems and within them, different individual games, by logging into the RPi using the USB keyboard and entering

 emulationstation